DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 # Introduction

 The Domain Name System (DNS) {{!RFC1035}} is a critical component of Internet infrastructure, but its original design did not include security features to protect the confidentiality and integrity of queries and responses.
+This fundamental security gap exposes DNS traffic to eavesdropping, tampering, and various attacks that can compromise user privacy and network security.
-This document defines the DNSCrypt protocol, which encrypts and authenticates DNS queries and responses, improving confidentiality, integrity, and resistance to attacks affecting the original DNS protocol.

-The protocol is designed to be lightweight, extensible, and simple to implement securely on top of an existing DNS client, server or proxy.
-It provides a standardized approach to securing DNS communications while maintaining compatibility with existing DNS infrastructure.
+To address these vulnerabilities, this document defines the DNSCrypt protocol, which encrypts and authenticates DNS queries and responses, providing strong confidentiality, integrity, and resistance to attacks affecting the original DNS protocol.
+The protocol is designed to be lightweight, extensible, and simple to implement securely on top of existing DNS infrastructure, offering a practical solution for securing DNS communications without requiring significant changes to current systems.

+The following sections detail the protocol's design, starting with an overview of its operation and then progressing through the technical specifications needed for implementation.

 # Conventions And Definitions